Message from Donna:

 I am hoping to meet those of you who live in Palm Beach County (South Florida) at one of my regular "A Novel Approach to Literacy" author meet and greets.
 This is your chance to hear directly from local authors about what they write and why they write.
 Literacy is always at the top of their list! ~ Donna ~

 Donna M. Carbone is a freelance writer and contributor to numerous news services.
 Her monthly opinion column, The View from My Pedestal, appeared in The Beacon Magazine for five years.
-Her guest editorials are published on request by the Jupiter Courier.
+Her guest editorials were written and published on request by the Jupiter Courier.
+Sadly, the Courier ceased publication in April 2019.
 Her poetry and short stories have been featured in recognized publications.

 In 2009, Donna published Assault on An Angel-A Rape Survivor’s Story.
 This is the true account of her daughter’s kidnapping and rape in 2007.
 The story has been featured on both the History Channel's I Survived series and Investigation Discovery' Surviving Evil.
 Prior to the airing of Surviving Evil, Donna and her daughter, Jessica, were guests on the Katie Couric Show.